Platformus/Platformus/README.md

 4. It is fast, flexible and easy to use.
 You can describe even complicated entities and their relationships without writing any code!

-## Basic Concepts
+### Basic Concepts

-With the full set of extensions listed below Platformus is object-oriented CMS and object is the central unit of its data model.
+With the full set of the extensions Platformus is object-oriented CMS and object is the central unit of its data model.
 Objects can be standalone and embedded.
-While standalone objects can be accessed via URL (using some specified view), embedded objects can only be used as the part of others.
+While standalone object can be accessed via URL (using some specified view), embedded object can only be used as the part of others.

 Each object consists of properties and relations and is described by its class.
 Classes describe properties and relations of the objects with the members.
 Each member has code, name, data type (for properties) or class (for